The Everly Brothers: Early career (1940s–1950s)

 As children, Don and Phil Everly sang on KMA and KFNF in Shenandoah as "Little Donnie and Baby Boy Phil".
 The brothers also sang on radio with their parents as the Everly Family.

-While in Knoxville, the brothers found work performing on Cas Walker’s Farm and Home Hour, a regional radio and TV variety program.
+While in Knoxville, the brothers found work performing on Cas Walker's Farm and Home Hour, a regional radio and TV variety program.
 The brothers caught the attention of family friend Chet Atkins, manager of the RCA Victor studios in Nashville.
 Shortly thereafter, their mother moved the family to Nashville.
 Despite affiliation with RCA Victor, Atkins somehow arranged for the Everly Brothers to record for Columbia Records in early 1956.
 Their "Keep a-Lovin' Me", which Don wrote and composed, flopped, and they were dropped from the Columbia label.

-Atkins introduced the Everly Brothers to Wesley Rose, of Acuff-Rose music publishers.
+Atkins introduced the Everly Brothers to Wesley Rose of Acuff-Rose music publishers.
 Rose told them he would secure them a recording deal if they signed to Acuff-Rose as songwriters.
 They signed in late 1956, and in 1957, Rose introduced them to Archie Bleyer, who was looking for artists for his Cadence Records.
 The Everlys signed and made a recording in February 1957.
 "Bye Bye Love" had been rejected by 30 other acts.
-Their record reached number two on the pop charts, behind Elvis Presley's "(Let Me Be Your) Teddy Bear", and number one on the country and number five on the rhythm and blues charts.
+Their record reached No. 2 on the pop charts, behind Elvis Presley's "(Let Me Be Your) Teddy Bear", and No. 1 on the country charts and No. 5 on the rhythm and blues charts.
 The song, by Felice and Boudleaux Bryant, became the Everly Brothers' first million-seller.